therogerwang/coin-cidence/README.md

 # Coin-cidence Live Cryptocurrency Trading Simulator

-Coin-cidence is a platform where any user can buy and sell cryptocurrencies at live prices.
-A user starts with a set dollar amount of their choice and can execute trades for either Bitcoin, Etherium, or NANO currency.
+Coin-cidence is a platform where any user can simulate buying and selling cryptocurrencies at live prices.
+A user starts with a set dollar amount of their choice and can execute virtual trades for either Bitcoin, Etherium, or NANO currency.

 The purpose of this application is to...
 1. Introduce users to buying and selling at live prices
-2. Allow users to practice their investment strategies
+2. Allow users to practice their investment strategies without any actual financial risk
 3. Have a little fun!

 ## How to Get Started